opennox/docs/content/_index.en.md

 title = "OpenNox"
 +++

-An opensource implementation of Nox game engine.
+An open-source implementation of Nox game engine.

 [★ What's new in the latest release ★]({{% relref "opennox/releases" %}})